rbw/aiosnow/README.md

 ### Development status

-The fundamental components (models, client code, error handling, documentation, etc) of the library is considered complete.
+The aiosnow library is in Beta.
+Key components (model system, client code, error handling, documentation, etc.) of the library is considered complete.
-However, automatic testing and real-world use is somewhat lacking, i.e. there are most likely bugs lurking about, and the software should be considered Alpha, shortly Beta.

 ### Contributing